-Cultural controls are often simple non-chemical methods which results in more effective control of pests and diseases.
-Examples include removing one large crown per vine during winter pruning to reduce the number of crevices where scale can hide or allowing the grass sward under the vines to grow long during flowering to reduce the ability of Sclerotinia spores to drift from the ground up to the canopy.
+Cultural controls are often simple non-chemical methods which result in more effective control of pests and diseases.
+Examples include:

+- Ensuring plant species used for shelter are not those favoured by pests e.g., poplar and willow can be hosts for scale insects. - Removal of host plants from the orchard surrounds e.g., Passionvine hopper (PVH) readily lay eggs on blackberry, bracken, and mahoe. - removing overly large crowns from vines during winter pruning to reduce the number of crevices where scale insects can hide. - mulching the grass sward under the vines immediately prior to flowering to reduce the ability of Sclerotinia spores to drift from the ground up to the canopy.

-Orchard Hygeine
+Orchard Hygiene

 Keeping tools and equipment clean and sanitised is a key strategy for minimising the spread of pests and diseases.
 Virulent diseases such as Psa can spread from vine to vine on pruning tools and can move between regions through new plants or budwood; soil-borne diseases can be transported onto an orchard in mud on boots or tractor tyres; and pests can be transported in machinery imported from other countries.

 Sterilising pruning and girdling tools between every vine, using foot baths when entering an orchard, and thoroughly cleaning machinery can all help to prevent or slow down the spread of pests and diseases.

-3.9 ORCHARD RISK MANAGEMENT
+3.10 ORCHARD RISK MANAGEMENT